City Connection: Reception

 City Connection has maintained a loyal following in Japan, where it became one of Jaleco's most successful and beloved games.
 The NES version, in particular, is viewed as a classic title on the system for its accurate portrayal of the arcade original.
 In 2003, Yuge listed it as being among the console's greatest games, through its unique gameplay, colorful visuals, and memorable soundtrack.
 The magazine staff described it as being a game that fulfills the dreams of children who want to play arcade games.

 The NES version and its digital re-releases received mixed reviews in North America, by comparison.
 Critics focused largely on its overall simplicity and poor controls.
 A reviewer for Computer Entertainment US felt that the game was hindered by its lack of replay value for older players.
 IGN and Nintendo Life reviewers Lucas M. Thomas and Marcel van Duyn respectively both believed the game didn't age well and was too simplistic; Duyn described it as being "still well below par" compared to other NES ports of classic arcade games.
 Agreeing with them was Nintendo Life's Steve Bowling (now part of Good Vibes Gaming with Ashton Paulsen (Rob Paulsen's Son), and Derrick Bitner), who claimed the Wii U version was a shallow conversion of an arcade game he considered "already lost to the ages", specifically for its ill-conceived controls.

-Critics felt City Connection, in light of its flaws, possessed a cute aesthetic and unique gameplay.
+Critics felt City Connection, in spite of its flaws, possessed a cute aesthetic and unique gameplay.
 Computer Entertainer US believed its cute visual style would appeal to younger players and its challenge to older ones, and said what little the game had to offer was enjoyable.
 Christopher Michael of AllGame likened its gameplay to Pac-Man and similar maze-chase arcade games from the era, writing that its graphics and gameplay made it a must-play for the platform.
 Reviewing for Eurogamer, Dan Whitehead compared its gameplay to Q*Bert and its horizontal-scrolling to Defender, and made for an addictive game that justified its price tag.
 Thomas and Duyn agreed that City Connection's gameplay was simplistic and enjoyable, though constrained by its controls and high difficulty.